duykhoa/SaigonTraveler/README.md

 Welcome To Saigon!
 This guide is inspired by [the Singapore guide](https://github.com/rubysg/singapore), Saigon version

+*Saigon and Ho Chi Minh city are the same, however, people prefer to call it as Saigon*

+`TODO: update table of content`

 # Table of content
   - [Travel](#travel)
   - [Currency](#currency)